frsyuki/spread/README.md

 SpreadOSD supports replication.
 Data won't be lost even if some servers crashed.
 Also I/O requests from applications will be proceeded normally.

 Replication strategy of SpreadOSD is combination of multi-master replication.
-When a master server is crashed, another master server fails-over automatically at minimal downtime.
+When a master server is crashed, another master server fails-over immediately at minimal downtime.

 SpreadOSD also supports inter-datacenter replication (aka. geo-redundancy).
 Each data is stored over multiple datacenters and you can prepare for disasters.